What is the clear aligner process?

 Step 2: Orthodontic treatment

 The next step is to make sure that your teeth and gums are healthy enough to handle orthodontic treatment.
 Placing clear aligners on teeth with cavities or gum disease is dangerous and risky.
 You should always obtain clearance prior to starting any type of orthodontic program.
 This includes a thorough examination of your teeth and gums and a dental cleaning if you’re due one.
 If there are any essential underlying dental problems, you need to fix them.
 As soon as you’re cleared, you’re set to start your clear aligner treatment.

 Step 3: Dental records

-Step 5: Start wearing your clear aligners
+Step 5: Recieve and wear your clear aligners

-The lab technician uses 3D printing technology to create a series of clear aligners for your smile.
-You receive your clear aligners at-home (for at-home aligner programs like Smile Direct Club™ or Even28 at-home™) or from your dentist (for Invisalign®).
-It’s now time to start wearing your clear aligners and straightening your smile.
-The key to success with any orthodontic treatment is compliance, so you must wear your aligners as instructed.
-Click here to learn about the 3 different methods you can wear your clear aligners to achieve the best end results.
+The lab technician uses 3D printing technology to create a series of clear aligners.
+You receive your clear aligners at home (for programs like Smile Direct Club™ or Even28 at-home™) or directly from your dentist (for programs like Invisalign®).
+It’s now time to start wearing your clear aligners.
+The key to success with any orthodontic treatment is compliance.
+Wear your clear aligners as instructed.
+Click here to learn more about the 3 different methods you can wear your clear aligners in order to achieve the best end results.

 Step 6: Monitoring your progress

-Step 7: Review your final results
+Step 7: Review your end results